 The natural beauty aside, this hill town is home to one of the highest motorable passes and the second largest Buddhist monastery in the world, the birthplace of the sixth Dalai Lama, the epicentre of the Indo-China war and continues to be disputed territory between the two countries.
 However, given the remote location of this place, coupled with unpredictable weather and poor road conditions, travelling to Tawang isn’t the easiest.
 That’s why we have put together this travel guide to Tawang, complete with the best time to visit Tawang, to help you plan a glitch-free trip:

 Attractions in Tawang

 As you may have seen in the pictures, Tawang abounds in breathtaking beauty and untouched natural locales.
-Some of the top attractions in Tawang that you must include in your itinerary include:
+In this travel guide to Tawang, we’ve put together some of the top attractions in Tawang that you must include in your itinerary:

 Travel Guide to Tawang: Climate in Tawang

 Being a hill station, Tawang has moderate summer and harsh winter climate.
 Also, being located in the north-eastern part of the country, the destination gets its ample share of rainfall.
 Summer spans from March to June and the weather remains pleasant during this time of the year, with the mercury hitting a maximum of 25 degrees Celsius.
 The monsoon season, between July and September, is pleasant with low humidity and frequent rains.